SKIING UNDER THE NORTHERN LIGHTS

 THE ZONING PLAN

 The zoning plan covers an area of 800 hectares stretching from the foot of Lille Blåmann and up to the mountain’s highest point (844 m above sea level).
 This plan includes alpine slopes.
 Ski lifts and a 15-hectre hotel site.
 The detailed zoning plan and provisions of the plan were adopted by the Municipality of Tromsø in June 2008.
 In June 2013 a development agreement was signed between the Municipality of Tromsø, the Norwegian Public Roads Administration and Arctic Center.
 The objective of this agreement is to ensure that the area is developed in line with the zoning plan and to clarify the coverage of costs related to public facilities.

-Arctic Center has applied for the rezoning of a 40-hectare site below the proposed ski resort as a cabin field, and it is anticipated that this site will be ready for construction work to start in 2017/2018.
+Arctic Center has applied for the rezoning of a 40-hectare site below the proposed ski resort as a cabin field.

 Proximity to Tromsø and Tromsø Airport is essential in order for Arctic Centre to be accessible to the local market and tourists.
 The drive from downtown Tromsø to Håkøybotn takes just 20 minutes, while reaching the airport from Håkøybotn takes under 15 minutes.